-[.34] .33 Housekeeping Services, Pest Control, and Laundry.
+[.34] .45 Housekeeping Services, Pest Control, and Laundry.

-B. C.
+A. Unless otherwise noted, requirements are applicable to all facilities.

+B. In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

 [A.] D. Staff.
 Sufficient housekeeping and maintenance personnel shall be employed to maintain the interior and exterior of the facility in a safe, clean, orderly, and attractive [manner] manner.